Greyline DX Feedline Kit: Ladder-line to Coax PL-259 Adapter

-That's a ladder line to a coaxial converter that enables the ladder line into a coax connector making connecting your antenna to the remote tuner, plug n play, just like most of us prefer. (soldering iron not needed).
+That's a ladder line to a coaxial connector converter that enables the ladder line to couple easily to a coax connector making connecting your antenna to the remote tuner, plug n play, just like most of us prefer. (soldering iron not needed)

-Some tuners have the balun posts or random wire posts on the back, which are needed to connect directly from the ladder line to the remote tuner, and most just do not have these, instead SO-239 for your Coaxial connector, which makes more sense, right?
-You will have the option of both, as you wish.
+Some automatic or manual HF tuners offer use of Balun posts or random wire terminals for antenna connections on the back chassis, which are used to connect directly from the ladder line to the remote tuner.
+Most tuners today do not offer these options, instead offer you simply the SO-239 for your Coaxial connector to plug into, which makes more sense, right?
+So, even the purists amongst you will now enjoy having more direct options, as you wish.

 To be fair, our purist friends are right to desire a minimal number of junctions or connectors along the entire feed line system which do add up in total losses.
-These folks would tell us that fewer junctions are better, less lossy, and preserve dB's for your output and receive signal.
+These folks would tell us that fewer junctions are better, less lossy, less failure opportunity, and therefore preserves precious dB's for your intended use, the output and reception of actual signals.

-We combine the wisdom of these purists and make life easy for plug n play by offering you options that are less lossy and easy to figure out.
+We combine the wisdom of these purist friends and make life easy for you so plug n play is a reality while preserving a very high quality experience for you as well.
+More signal, less headache.

 In 2018, we chose to remove the more lossy coax stub here and replace it with Ladder line, or window line, in the feed line sections of the antenna system to take advantage of newly discovered performance (dB's), offering us all less loss and more DX.
 Even the high power guys can appreciate this one.
 Oh, and they do!